- Soak up Rome's fountains, piazzas, and ancient landmarks at your own pace

 - See the highlights of the Vatican's 54 museums with a private guide

-- Join a cooking class and learn to prepare an authentic meal
+- Join a Tuscan cooking class and learn to prepare fresh pasta

 |Day 5||Florence Self-Guided City Tour||Florence|

 |Day 6||Local Cooking Class in Florence||Florence|

 |Day 7||Train to Verona, Explore||Verona|